Fisher College of Business: Campus

-The six-building campus (designed by Kallmann, McKinnell & Wood, Cooper, Robertson & Partners with Karlsberger Architecture as Architect of Record) is oriented around its largest building, the signature Fisher Hall, which is the same height as the main university library and on axis with it.
+The six-building campus (designed by Kallmann, McKinnell & Wood, Cooper, Robertson & Partners with Karlsberger Architecture as Architect of Record) is oriented around its largest building, the signature Fisher Hall, which is the same height as the William Oxley Thompson Memorial Library, the main university library, and on axis with it.
 This visually links the college to the larger OSU campus.

 The organization of undergraduate buildings, graduate study, and administration cluster around a traditional campus green that encourages social mixing of different student bodies and faculty.
-The brick architecture reinterprets the Neo-Classical tradition found throughout OSU.
+The brick architecture reinterprets the neo-classical tradition found throughout OSU.

 Cooper, Robertson & Partners designed both Fisher Hall and Pfahl Hall, the executive education building.
 Kallmann, McKinnell & Wood designed Gerlach Hall, Schoenbaum Hall and Mason Hall.
 RTKL was hired as the hospitality consultant for the Blackwell Inn.
 Karlsberger completed all design documents and served as construction administrator for the entire complex.

 The campus consists of the following buildings and offices: